streamich/jssh/README.md

         }
     }

-*P.S.* It, actually, has another command, `stream`, reserved with tilde syntax: `~ fs.createReadStream('file.txt')`.
-It is not implemented yet, but it will probably do something interesting with streams.
-Any suggestions welcome!
+*P.S.* It actually has another command reserved, `stream`, with a tilde syntax: `~ fs.createReadStream('file.txt')`.
+It is not implemented yet, but it will do something interesting with the streams.
+Suggestions are welcome!

-## Options

-    jssh --help
-    Usage:
-      index [OPTIONS] [ARGS]

-    Options:
-      -f, --file STRING      Execute a file
-      -c, --command STRING   Execute a specific command -p, --prompt STRING    Propmt to use, default is 'jssh > ' -a, --api [STRING]     List of packages to use as global API (Default is shelljs;util:jssh-api-util;conf:jssh-api-conf) -r, --require [STRING] List of packages to require (Default is _:lodash) -g, --grammar STRING   File with PEG grammar to use -v, --verbose BOOLEAN  Verbose mode
-          --entrypoint [STRING]Similar to ENTRYPOIN in Docker (Default is /bin/sh -c) --debug BOOLEAN    Debug mode
-          --undef BOOLEAN    Print undefined
-          --history [NUMBER] Length of command history (Default is 100) -h, --help             Display help and usage details
+*P.P.S.* There is actually another command `.` (a single dot).
+That is a shorthand for writing this:

+    $> process.argv.join(" ")

+identical to:

+    .

+Can you guess what it does?

 ### `--api=string[]`